marko-singularity/elixir_weekend/ElixirWeekend/ClientApp/README.md

 >Note: this feature is available with `react-scripts@0.9.0` and higher.

-If you are not using the HTML5 `pushState` history API or not using client-side routing at all, it is unnecessary to specify the URL from which your app will be served.
+If you are not using the HTML5 `pushState` history I or not using client-side routing at all, it is unnecessary to specify the URL from which your p will be served.
 Instead, you can put this in your `package.json`:

 ```js
   "homepage": ".",
 ```

 This will make sure that all the asset paths are relative to `index.html`.
-You will then be able to move your app from `http://mywebsite.com` to `http://mywebsite.com/relativepath` or even `http://mywebsite.com/relative/path` without having to rebuild it.
+You will then be able to move your p from `http://mywebsite.com` to `http://mywebsite.com/relativepath` or even `http://mywebsite.com/relative/path` without having to rebuild it.

 ### [Azure](https://azure.microsoft.com/)

-See [this](https://medium.com/@to_pe/deploying-create-react-app-on-microsoft-azure-c0f6686a4321) blog post on how to deploy your React app to Microsoft Azure.
+See [this](https://medium.com/@to_pe/deploying-create-react-p-on-microsoft-azure-c0f6686a4321) blog post on how to deploy your React p to Microsoft Azure.

 ### [Firebase](https://firebase.google.com/)

 Install the Firebase CLI if you haven’t already by running `npm install -g firebase-tools`.
 Sign up for a [Firebase account](https://console.firebase.google.com/) and create a new project.
 Run `firebase login` and login with your previous created Firebase account.

 Then run the `firebase init` command from your project’s root.
 You need to choose the **Hosting: Configure and deploy Firebase Hosting sites** and choose the Firebase project you created in the previous step.
-You will need to agree with `database.rules.json` being created, choose `build` as the public directory, and also agree to **Configure as a single-page app** by replying with `y`.
+You will need to agree with `database.rules.json` being created, choose `build` as the public directory, and also agree to **Configure as a single-page p** by replying with `y`.

 ```sh
     === Project Setup